NetApp/Verda/README.md

 After you enable the execution hooks in a production environment, test the resulting snapshots to ensure they are consistent.
 You can do this by cloning the app to a temporary namespace, restoring the snapshot, and then testing the app.

-Execution hooks are available for the following applications:
+Protection strategies are available for the following applications:

 * [Cassandra](https://github.com/NetApp/execution-hooks/tree/main/Cassandra)
 * [Elasticsearch](https://github.com/NetApp/execution-hooks/tree/main/Elasticsearch)